NVICBreak/manogrub/README.md

 > This work is a fan-made derivative of the MagicGirl WitchTrials (魔法少女ノ魔女裁判).
 >
-> I directly used and slightly modified the original in-game assets.If this infringes on your copyright, please contact me — I sincerely apologize!
+> I directly used and slightly modified the original in-game assets.If this infringes on your copyright, please contact me,I sincerely apologize!
 >
 > The original series is owned by Re,AER.